When Robotics Meets Wireless Communications: An Introductory Tutorial: Introduction

+{ It is noteworthy that this tutorial serves as an introductory exposition, omitting advanced wireless communication technologies such as multi-antenna communication, which is often the focus of 5G and 6G research.
+Despite this intentional exclusion, a measure taken to simplify notations and derivations, the content of this tutorial strives to endow the reader with foundational knowledge crucial for the exploration of issues related to CaR and RaC applications within the contexts of 5G and 6G systems.
+Additionally, it is pertinent to underscore that several scholarly works focused on 6G integrate certain channel models elucidated within the scope of this tutorial.}

-This tutorial is organized as follows.
+{ This tutorial is organized as follows.
 In section \ref{sec:RMod}, we describe in detail the basic and crucial mobile robotics aspects and models.
-Section \ref{sec:Mod:comms} describes different aspects of communications systems which are relevant to \ac{CaTP} problems and discusses modelling of the wireless communication channels.
-In section \ref{sec:CATP}, the general structure of various \ac{CaTP} problems, different types of cost functions, and constraints involved in these problems are described.
-Finally, section \ref{sec:Discussion} provides conclusions and discusses some open research problems and opportunities.
+Section \ref{sec:Mod:comms} describes the different aspects of communications systems that are relevant to \ac{CaTP} problems and discusses modelling the wireless communication channels.
+In section \ref{sec:CATP}, the general structure of \ac{CaTP} problems, the different types of optimization targets and the constraints involved in these problems are described.
+In section \ref{sec:ExamplesDetails}, we present the structure of the \ac{CaTP}, discuss a variety of examples, and present some open research problems and opportunities related to \ac{CaTP}.
+In Section \ref{sec:summary}, the reader can find a concise summary of \ac{CaTP} structure that can be used as a navigation tool within this tutorial.
+Finally, section \ref{sec:Discussion} provides conclusions.}